John A. Oates House

-John A. Oates House is a historic home located at Fayetteville, Cumberland County, North Carolina.
+John A. Oates House is a historic home originally located at Fayetteville, Cumberland County, North Carolina.
 It is a late-18th / early 19th century dwelling remodeled in 1909.
 It is a two-story, five-bay frame Classical Revival style frame dwelling.
 It features a two-story pedimented portico supported by four fluted columns.

 It was listed on the National Register of Historic Places in 1983.

-The Oates House has since been relocated to a Fayetteville country club where it has been repurposed as a private clubhouse.
+The Oates House has since been relocated to a Vass, NC country club where it has been repurposed as a private clubhouse.